mongelly/stormbreaker-feedelegation-serve/README.md

   - `TxOriginWhiteList`
   - `TxTargetWhiteList`

-Each node has a unique ID - nodeID, if there nodes can't meet the needs of the dApps, you can implement your node, it need follow the [BaseCalculateNode](src/utils/calculateEngine/baseCalculateNode.ts) abstract class, and add the project.
+Each node has a unique ID - nodeID, if the nodes can't meet the needs of your dApp, you can implement your own.
+However, it needs to follow the `BaseCalculateNode` abstract class, and add to the project.

-Some nodes have a instance json config.
+Some nodes have an instance json config.
 A node can be configured for different instance json config to adapt to different dApps.

-### 2. Regiest a new appid
+### 2. Register a new appid

- Each dApp need regiest a appid, which has a `tree node config` and an `instance config`.
+ Each dApp need register an appid, which has a `tree node config` and an `instance config`.

    - Generate a appid like this `039be23b-ca50-4b50-97bb-34d9d2ce86ca`.
-   - Add the appid to `authorzation_info` table of database.
+   - Add the appid to the `authorzation_info` table of the built in database.

-### 3. Configuration tree node config
+### 3. Configuration of the tree node config

 This is a tree node config sample: